Just Buy It Now!

 83057904

-Gem $2800 New June 1!
-Luster Bomb, Swirling Cartwheels, Hammered Strike, Spring Branch Collection.
+Gem $2800 Luster Bomb, Swirling Cartwheels, Hammered Strike, Spring Branch Collection.
 I've got to go with a JUST BUY IT NOW recommendation for this luster bomb 1876 half.
 The micro-granular texture surfaces generate tons of luster and that is what gem silver should be about.
 The bright light reflectance is particularly strong as are the dancing cartwheels.
 The icing on the cake is the hammered strike.
 Though this half does not have a green bean, I would not mind having it in a personal collection.
 It is that pretty.
 Housed in PCGS Gen 6.0 (2015-2020) holder.

 Early Commems 50C 1925 Early Commems 50C 1925